-The future of Krit: finding my 5-year vision
+The future of Krit: how to define your company vision

 When I think about my vision for the future of Krit, the next two years come easily.
-By 2021 we want to:
+By the end of 2021 we want to:

 - grow our team from 8 to 20

 - hit $2 million a year in revenue

 - continue to make Krit one of the best places in the world to work

 - launch 10 new products that make a huge impact on the lives of their founders and customers